-During the three and six months ended June 30, 2018, the Corporation paid total management fees of \$nil and \$nil (June 30, 2017 - \$nil and \$293,321, respectively) to Access Results Management Services Inc. ("ARMS"), a corporation controlled by Steven Scott and Iqbal Khan.
+During the year ended December 31, 2018, the Corporation paid total management fees of \$nil (December 31, 2017 - \$293,321) to Access Results Management Services Inc. ("ARMS"), a corporation controlled by Steven Scott and Iqbal Khan.
 On March 31, 2017, the Corporation purchased all management contracts from ARMS and therefore, the management agreement has ceased.
-Pursuant to a management agreement, ARMS was entitled to a base management fee of \$194,758 for fiscal 2017, as well as an annual performance fee of 4% of net operating income ("NOI"), defined as storage and related services revenue less property operating costs, if the Corporation attains 85% or greater of its annual board-approved budgeted NOI for that fiscal year.
+Pursuant to a management agreement, ARMS was entitled to a base management fee of \$194,758 for fiscal 2017, as well as an annual performance fee of 4% of net operating income ("NOI"), defined as storage and related services revenue less property operating costs, if the Corporation attained 85% or greater of its annual board-approved budgeted NOI for that fiscal year.

-During the three and six months ended June 30, 2018, the Corporation reimbursed operational wages of \$nil and \$nil (June 30, 2017 - \$nil and \$1,545,892, respectively) and training, travel and related expenses of \$nil and \$nil (June 30, 2017 - \$nil and \$16,804, respectively) to ARMS.
+During the year ended December 31, 2018, the Corporation reimbursed operational wages of \$nil (December 31, 2017 - \$1,545,892) and training, travel and related expenses of \$nil (December 31, 2017 - \$16,804) to ARMS.
 These expenses, reimbursed at cost, were undertaken exclusively for the benefit of the Corporation.

-During the three and six months ended June 30, 2018, the Corporation paid loan guarantee fees of \$nil and \$nil (June 30, 2017 - \$42,500 and \$85,000, respectively) to Access Self Storage Inc., a large shareholder of the Corporation, related to Steven Scott and Iqbal Khan.
-The loan guarantee payments ceased in 2017.
+During the year ended December 31, 2018, the Corporation paid loan guarantee fees of \$nil (December 31, 2017 - \$127,500) to Access Self Storage Inc., a large shareholder of the Corporation, related to Steven Scott and Iqbal Khan.
+The loan guarantees payments ceased in 2017.
 As a condition of the assumption of two mortgages, the director and corporation were required to provide a guarantee for the entire outstanding principal balance of the mortgages.
 The loan guarantee fee was compensation for the provision of this guarantee and was paid on a monthly basis at the annual rate of 0.5% and 0.4% of the original mortgage principal balances.

 The Corporation holds a Master Franchise from Canadian PUPS Franchises Inc. (CPFI) which provides the Corporation with the exclusive Canadian franchise rights for the development and operation of portable storage throughout Canada.
 CPFI is a corporation related to Steven Scott and Iqbal Khan who are directors of the Corporation.
 The Corporation pays a monthly royalty of 3.5% on the gross sales.
-During the three and six months ended June 30, 2018, the Corporation paid \$70,247 and \$115,380, respectively (June 30, 2017 - \$58,453 and \$96,267, respectively) for royalties and \$nil and \$893,110 (June 30, 2017 - \$422,565 and \$1,535,160, respectively) for storage containers and other equipment under the Master Franchise Agreement.
+During the year ended December 31, 2018, the Corporation paid \$237,725 (December 31, 2017 - \$216,710) for royalties and \$920,071 (December 31, 2017 - \$1,535,160) for storage containers and other equipment under the Master Franchise Agreement.

-Included in accounts payable and accrued liabilities, relating to the previously noted transactions, at June 30, 2018 was \$nil (December 31, 2017 - \$33,808) payable to CPFI.
+Included in accounts payable and accrued liabilities, relating to the previously noted transactions, at December 31, 2018 was \$22,461 (December 31, 2017 - \$33,808) payable to CPFI.